Why quick-service restaurants have a digital fraud problem

 4. They’re not detecting card testing

-It’s easy to mistake good QSR customers for bad actors conducting card testing.
-But QSRs are still common targets of this type of fraud.
+QSRs are common targets for card testing attacks.
 Card testing occurs when bad actors need to validate stolen credit card details.
 To do this, they may place several small orders on one card or many, at once or within a short time frame.
 Essentially, they’re weeding out canceled or invalid cards.
-Once they confirm which credit card numbers are live, they can make larger fraudulent purchases.
+Once they confirm which credit card numbers are active, they can make larger purchases on other sites.

-Kount’s combination of human expertise and advanced AI and machine learning make it easy to serve up certainty in every digital interaction.
-Kount can help QSRs protect and manage the entire customer journey — from account creation and login to checkout.
-Use Kount to the fullest to make accurate decisions in real time to reduce manual reviews up to 83%.
+Kount’s combination of human expertise, advanced AI, and machine learning makes it easy to serve up certainty in every digital interaction.
+As a result, Kount can help QSRs protect and manage the entire customer journey — from account creation and login to loyalty redemption and checkout.